kevgo/tricorder/README.md

 lint Cucumber (gherkin-lint)
 ```

-First Tricorder determines the files in this codebase
-and classifies them by file type.
+Tricorder first discovers the files in the codebase and classifies them by type.
-Then it runs the linters for each file type, all at the same time.
+It then determines which linters apply and runs them concurrently.

-In this case:
+In this example, it runs:

 - [Taplo](https://github.com/tamasfe/taplo) for TOML files
 - [rumdl](https://github.com/rvben/rumdl) for Markdown files
 - [gherkin-lint](https://github.com/gherkin-lint/gherkin-lint)
   for Cucumber files
 - [actionlint](https://github.com/rhysd/actionlint)
-  for GitHub Action config files
+  for GitHub Action configuration
-- `git diff --check` to look for unresolved merge conflict markers
+- `git diff --check` to detect unresolved merge conflict markers
+  and whitespace errors

-Tricorder downloads and runs third-party linters on its own.
+Tricorder downloads and runs third-party tools automatically.
-Here is what it prints when you run `tricorder lint` the first time:
+The first time you run `tricorder lint`, you might see:

 ```sh
 Talking to GitHub API (<https://api.github.com/repos/rvben/rumdl/releases/latest>) ... ok